Ahmed0100/SobelIP_HLS/README.md

 # SobelIP_HLS
-High level synthesis implementation with Vivado HLS, integration with the Microblaze soft processor on FPGA using Vivado HLX, time profiling, and verification with Vivado SDK.
+High level synthesis implementation of the SOBEL edge detection algorithm with Vivado HLS.